 Symptoms of a Redback Bite

 course of several hours, though.
-Common symptoms include:

 First Aid for a Redback Bite

 Pressure immobilisation is not recommended for redback spider bites, as it would not work in the same way as for funnel-web bites.
-Rather, start with soap and water on the affected area.
+Rather, start with soap and water on affected area.

 When Medical Attention Is Needed